Professor Utonium: Well, what can I say?

 - Bart was a mistake, as can be seen from Flashback episodes.
 Lisa & Maggie weren't planned, either, but Bart was conceived before Homer & Marge decided to get married.

-- During an argument between Homer and Grandpa, Abe blurts out that Homer was an accident.
+- In "Grampa vs. Sexual Inadequacy", during an argument between Homer and Grandpa, Abe blurts out that Homer was an accident, leading to some great Hypocritical Humor:

-- On a later episode, Marge considers having another child, and Homer incredulously responds, "An on-purpose baby?"
+- In a later episode, Marge considers having another child, and Homer incredulously responds, "An on-purpose baby?"

-- Powerpuff Girls are born by a mistake of Professor Utonium, since he wanted to created a single girl as her daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.
+- The Powerpuff Girls were born by a mistake of Professor Utonium, since he wanted to create a single girl as his daughter, but then the Chemical X was added by mistake, giving birth to three little superheroines.

 - Also, various supervillains are born by mistake in the series, prominently PPG's Arch-Enemy, Mojo Jojo, who also has an accident with the Chemical X, transforming him from a normal monkey to an uplifted maniac mastermind.

-- In the season 4 episode "Superfriends" appears Robin Snyder, a new neighbor that moves in next door to the girls and befriends them.
-While she is introduced to the professor, there's a (un)noticeable moment with an uncomfortable conversation.
+- The season 4 episode "Superfriends" introduces Robin Snyder, a new neighbor who moves in next-door to the girls and befriends them.
+While she's introduced to the professor, there's a (un)noticeable moment with an uncomfortable conversation (shown above in the page quote).

 - Family Guy: Across numerous episodes throughout the series, it is revealed that all three of the Griffin children were mistakes.
 Chris in particular was due to a condom break, for which the subsequent lawsuit paid for their house.